How do I rotate image in iText PDF document?

 Maven Central

-How do I add an image into PDF document in iText?
+How do I add an image into a PDF document in iText?

-The following example demonstrate how to add an image into a PDF document using the iText library.
-Image is created using the com.itextpdf.text.Image class.
-To create an instance of image we can use the Image.getInstance() method.
-Below we create an image from an image file name a URL that point to an image resource.
+The following example demonstrates how to add an image into a PDF document using the iText library.
+An image is created using the com.itextpdf.text.Image class.
+To create an instance of image, we can use the Image.getInstance() method.
+In the example below, we create an image from an image file name a URL that points to an image resource.

 package org.kodejava.itextpdf;